State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping: Discussion

-It seems also that even small errors in the prediction of the state from the \gls{VtS} agent could lead to detrimental results.
-A minor error of $2^{\circ}$ could result in an average error of 5 cm in task-space for a 1.5 m robot and lose the target.
-Noisy predictions is some of the dimensions of the 128-dim latent vectors of the autoencoders do not affect at the same level the agent behaviour.
-It would be more practical instead to regress the pose of the end effector, where the predictions could be more precise.
+It also seems that even small errors in predicting the state from the \gls{VtS} agent could lead to detrimental results.
+A minor error of $2^{\circ}$ could result in an average error of 5 cm in task space for a 1.5 m robot and lose the target.
+Noisy predictions in some of the dimensions of the 128-dim latent vectors of the autoencoders do not affect at the same level the agent behavior.
+In VtS models, it would be more practical instead to regress the pose of the end-effector, where the predictions could be more precise.
+This has been ignored in our analysis due to preserving a fair comparison with the state RL agents, which rely on the values of the robot's joints.

-Finally it is plausible that by fine-tuning the individual networks, such as carefully designing the architectures of the neural networks in \gls{VtS} and end-to-end approaches and optimizing all the policy hyperparameters of the \gls{PPO} algorithm from the beginning, could lead to higher success rates for the grasping task.
+It is plausible that fine-tuning the individual networks, such as carefully designing the architectures of the neural networks in \gls{VtS} and end-to-end approaches and optimizing all the hyperparameters of the \gls{PPO} algorithm from the beginning, could lead to higher success rates for the grasping task.
 However, we focused on ensuring equal conditions as much as possible throughout the approaches to examine the advantages and weaknesses of each approach more objectively.

+The evaluation of the representation quality of the agents that utilize the pre-trained encoder can be done using a Nearest-Neighbor criterion, as in \cite{Lesort2017UnsupervisedSR, LESORT2018379}.
+First, we must acquire the nearest neighbors in the learned state space, and then, for each neighbor, find the corresponding state of the robot as defined in the case of the Numerical agents \ref{state-numerical}.
+KNN-MSE measures how far an observation's value is from its nearest neighbors in the learned data, using the ground truth states.
+A small distance means the neighbor relationships in the original data are maintained in the learned representation.